What Should I Do After Having A Car Accident?

 Remember to do the following:

-- Your chief concern should be the safety of yourself, your passengers, and the other injured parties.
+- Your chief concern should be your safety, your passengers, and the other injured parties.

 - If you suffered minor injuries or none at all, safely drive your car to the side of the road.
 Try not to impede traffic.
 Keep your hazard lights on, and if you have flares, use them to alert other drivers of the accident.